Information on the many festivals and celebrations in Cyprus, including Kataklysmos and Limassol Carnival...

 Carnival and Religious Festivals

 Apokreo - Limassol Carnival: The Apokreo are carnival festivals that occur before Easter every year throughout Cyprus.
 The date falls in late February or beginning of March.
 Limassol Carnival is one of the largest.
 Every year, two weeks before the Greek Orthodox Lenten period, Limassol Carnival kicks off during Kreatini (meat week), the last chance for the consumption of meat before Easter.
 There are two parades on the Saturday and Sunday of the carnival weekend, fancy-dress parties, music and games in the streets of Limassol.
+The district of Aglantzia also host a large carnival parade.

 - Read more about Limassol Carnival from the Municipality of Limassol website